-A story set in 1980s, probably written in 1990s sometime takes you through the journey of a young student in Banaras as he comes in touch with people from the western world and also deals with his fellow Indian students and their politics.
-It could have been a good picture of India’s changing mind space from being extremely regional to getting global, but the book fails to do that, even at a personal journey level.
+The Romantics is a story set in the 1980s, probably written in 1990s sometime.
+It takes you through the journey of a young student in Banaras.
+As he comes in touch with people from the western world and also deals with his fellow Indian students and their politics.
+It could have been a good picture of India’s changing mind space from being extremely regional to getting global.
+But the book fails to do that, even at a personal journey level.

 The protagonist is a silent, inactive boy who is just driven by other characters and goes wherever they take him.
 He comes to Banaras to prepare for civil services exams, which was the profession to run after in those days.
 He rents a house on the ghats of Ganga and his co-tenant happens to be a western woman settled in the city.
 She becomes his window to the western world and slowly he becomes a part of her circle of expats living in Banaras, each of whom is in search of something mostly in the garb of spirituality or inner peace.
 During the day he spends time in the library and is protected by a co-brahmin student leader and in the evening he spends time with his western friends.

 He is attracted to one of the women in the group and ends up having a small affair with her when he travels to the Himalayas with her and goes through heartbreak when she moves on with her boyfriend.
 He then goes to spend some time with his father in Pondicherry and from there is lead to take up a teaching job in Dharamshala where he spends next few years before he encounters his friends from Banaras and to complete the circle he goes back to Banaras and visits the same house he used to live and his neighbor continued to live.